Gigaspaces/xap-docs/site/content/xap110tut/the-openspaces-data-example.markdown

 1. The [DataProcessor](#dataprocessor) takes unprocessed `Data` objects, processes them and writes them back to the space.
 1. The [ProcessedDataCount](#processedata) receives notifications of processed `Data` objects that are written or updated in the space.
 Notifications are configured to arrive in batches of 10 objects or every 5 seconds.

+{{% note %}}
-{{% exclamation %}} The services described above are independent of each other.
+The services described above are independent of each other.
 They are merely explained here to show the various capabilities of GigaSpaces XAP and the OpenSpaces API.
+{{%/note%}}

 # The POJO Domain Model